-Once the decision was made, Graham Jamieson, a chemical engineering graduate from Canterbury University, was given the job of accelerating fabrication of the large frames for the Havens modules.
+Once the decision was made, Graham Jamieson, a chemical engineering

+New Zealand Lactose Company's ultrafiltration plant for cheese whey at Edendale in April 1970.
+It consists of 494 Havens ultrafiltration modules.
+The view shows the permeate manifolds and the isolating tubes for use when there was a membrane failure. graduate from Canterbury University, was given the job of accelerating fabrication of the large frames for the Havens modules.
 The company's engineering workshops at Edendale were already well equipped and the frames and special items for this new process were made on site.
 Havens equipment had a significant capital cost advantage per square metre of membrane area over other designs, partly because the Edendale workshop was able to make the module supports and pipework.